-- 1.1 The Revised 2016 Audit Firm Governance Code ("the AFGC") provides a benchmark of good governance practice against which firms which audit listed companies can report and sets out responsibilities for Independent Non-Executives. - 1.2 The Financial Reporting Council's 2020 Principles for Operational Separation of the Audit Business in large audit firms, such as KPMG LLP, set out arrangements to be implemented by such firms in pursuit of two public interest objectives, namely the improvement of audit quality and audit market resilience. - 1.3 The Public Interest Committee ("PIC") aims to provide an effective and efficient mechanism for the discharge of some of the responsibilities of the Independent Non-Executives set out in the AFGC and a forum for oversight of the firm's appropriate implementation of the Principles for Operational Separation in the public interest. - 1.4 Through the involvement of Independent Non-Executives, the PIC has an oversight role in respect of the firm's policies and processes for: - Fulfilling the multi-disciplinary firm's public interest responsibilities; - Promoting audit quality (in liaison with the Audit Board)1; - Helping the firm secure its reputation more broadly, including in its nonaudit businesses; - Reducing the risk of firm failure.
+- 1.1 The Revised 2022 Audit Firm Governance Code ("the AFGC") provides a benchmark of good governance practice against which firms which audit listed companies can report and sets out responsibilities for Independent Non-Executives. - 1.2 The Financial Reporting Council's 2020 Principles for Operational Separation of the Audit Business in large audit firms, such as KPMG LLP, set out arrangements to be implemented by such firms in pursuit of two public interest objectives, namely the improvement of audit quality and audit market resilience. - 1.3 The Public Interest Committee ("the PIC") is KPMG LLP's public interest body as contemplated by the AFGC and also aims to provide an effective and efficient mechanism for the discharge of some of the responsibilities of the Independent Non-Executives ("the INEs") set out in the AFGC and a forum for oversight of the firm's appropriate implementation of the Principles for Operational Separation in the public interest. - 1.4 The PIC, including through the involvement of the INEs, has an oversight role in respect of the firm's policies and processes for: - Fulfilling the multi-disciplinary firm's public interest responsibilities; - Promoting audit quality (in liaison with the Audit Board)1; - Helping the firm secure its reputation more broadly, including in its non-audit businesses; and - Reducing the risk of firm failure and ensuring its resilience and sustainability. - 1.5 The INEs provide constructive challenge and specialist advice with a focus on the public interest in firm-wide operations and activities, forming their own views on where the public interest lies.